release-engineering/pom-manipulation-ext/guide/plugin-manip.md

 ### Plugin Removal

-If the property `-Dplugin-removal=group:artifact,....` is set, PME will remove the specified plugins from the POM files.
+If the property `pluginRemoval` (*Deprecated property `plugin-removal`*) is set, PME will remove the specified plugins from the POM files.
 The argument should be a comma separated list of group:artifact.
+For example:

+    -DpluginRemoval=group:artifact,....

 ### Project Sources / Build Metadata Plugin Injection